Teddy2S6/International-Pokedex/README.md

 To start the application, follow these steps:

-1. Open a new terminal and navigate to the cloned repository: `cd Ikarus-Pokedex`
+1. Open a new terminal and navigate to the cloned repository: `cd International-Pokedex`
 2. Naviagte to the table directory: `cd table`
 3. Install the required dependencies: `npm install`
 4. Start the application: `npm start`